 To start we are delivering demonstration projects.
-Hydrogen Park South Australia commenced in May 2021 and is delivering volumes of up to 5% renewable hydrogen to more than 700 homes in the nearby suburb of Mitchell Park, while Hydrogen Park Gladstone is currently being developed and will deliver up to a 10% renewable hydrogen blend to the Gladstone gas distribution network in Queensland in 2022.
+Hydrogen Park South Australia commenced in May 2021 and is delivering volumes of up to 5% renewable hydrogen to about 4000 homes in the nearby suburb of Mitchell Park, while Hydrogen Park Gladstone is currently being developed and will deliver up to a 10% renewable hydrogen blend to the Gladstone gas distribution network in Queensland in 2023.

 We will then move to large scale blending as we target 10% renewable gas across our networks by 2030, this includes through Hydrogen Park Murray Valley which was recently awarded funding by the Australian Renewable Energy Agency and will deliver up to a 10% renewable hydrogen blend to more than 40,000 customers in Wodonga and Albury.

-From 2025 we want to be able to offer new housing developments a 100% renewable gas product, before conversion of our existing networks from 10% to 100% renewable gas begins from 2030.
+We are targeting conversion of our existing networks from 10% to 100% renewable gas from 2030.
 At this point a change to hydrogen appliances may be required, we are working with appliance manufacturers to make sure this occurs as smoothly as possible.

 We are committed to engaging with the community.
 When renewable gas projects are developed in your community we will let you know.

 Renewable gas is here now.
-Hydrogen Park South Australia commenced in May 2021 and is delivering volumes of up to 5% renewable hydrogen to more than 700 homes in the nearby suburb of Mitchell Park.
-Hydrogen Park Gladstone is currently being developed and will deliver up to a 10% renewable hydrogen blend to the Gladstone gas distribution network in Queensland in 2022.
+Hydrogen Park South Australia commenced in May 2021 and is delivering volumes of up to 5% renewable hydrogen to about 4000 homes in the nearby suburb of Mitchell Park.
+Hydrogen Park Gladstone is currently being developed and will deliver up to a 10% renewable hydrogen blend to the Gladstone gas distribution network in Queensland in 2023.